Frequently Asked Questions (FAQ) - Knowledgebase

 - Start the program on the new machine.
 You can work in Evaluation for up to 60 days.
 At any time, you can select [Register now] and complete the registration process.

-- Run [data][restore] on NEW machine to get your data back.
+- Run [Data][Restore] on NEW machine to get your data onto the neqw machine

 Relock Natural Music and Relock Natural Log 8